terraware/terraware-server/README.md

 5. Watch the server logs to monitor the progress of the import.
 It will take several minutes to finish.

 Once it's done, the species lookup endpoints under `/api/v1/species/lookup` should start returning real results.

-## How to contribute

-We welcome your contributions!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for information about contributing to the project's development, including a discussion of coding conventions.